-Dayton showed a captured one more goal.
+Dayton showed grit and captured one more goal.
 Alexis Goins scored a spectacular goal off an assist from Laney Huber less than 30 seconds later.
 The goal scored 50:56 into the game (4-2).

 Louisville, answered with another goal off a corner kick from Emina Ekic to Sarah Hernandez, that fell into a perfect spot in the box behind the goalie’s head.
 It scored 60:12 minutes in.
 The 5-2 Louisville lead held and was the final score.

 Louisville’s record improves to 6-0.
 On Sunday, they will face off against Vanderbilt at Lynn Stadium.
 The game is at 6pm.
 It will be on ACC Network Extra.